hyue0768/hyue0768.github.io/_pages/about.md

 </div>

 # 🔥 News
 - *2025.08*: &nbsp;📌📌 Released our paper [TraceLLM: Security Diagnosis Through Traces and Smart Contracts in Ethereum](https://arxiv.org/abs/2509.03037).
-Any feedback is welcome.
 - *2025.07*: &nbsp;📌📌 Released our paper [The Price of Cheaper Data: Measuring the Strategic Inefficiencies in the Post-EIP-4844 Ethereum Market](https://arxiv.org/pdf/2411.03892).
-Any feedback is welcome.
 - *2025.02*: &nbsp;📌📌 Our paper [Private Order Flows and Builder Bidding Dynamics: The Road to Monopoly in Ethereum’s Block Building Market](https://dl.acm.org/doi/pdf/10.1145/3696410.3714754) was accepted by WWW 2025.

 <span class='anchor' id='publications'></span>